 Enterobiasis is an intestinal infestation by the pinworm Enterobius vermicularis, usually in children.
 Its major symptom is perianal itching.
 Diagnosis is by visual inspection for threadlike worms in the perianal area or the cellophane tape test for ova.
-Treatment is with pyrantel pamoate, mebendazole, or albendazole.
+Treatment is with mebendazole or albendazole.

 Pinworm infestation is the most common helminthic infection in the US.

 Pinworms reach maturity in the lower GI tract within 2 to 6 wk.
-The female worm migrates to the perianal region (usually at night) to deposit ova.
+The female worm migrates out of the anus to the perianal region (usually at night) to deposit ova.
 The sticky, gelatinous substance in which the ova are deposited and the movements of the female worm cause perianal pruritus.
 The ova can survive on fomites as long as 3 wk at normal room temperature.

 Symptoms and Signs